We all know that eating too much sugar isn’t good for us but it’s so hard to quit.

 I find it’s easier to reduce sugar when I make it about my long-term health.

-Sugar contributes to wrinkles, makes us inflamed, and weakens our immune system.
-Combine that with some weight loss and we should be motivated. 🙂
+Sugar contributes to wrinkles, makes us inflamed, and weakens our immune system so combined that with some weight loss you should be motivated. 🙂

 What about you?

 Do you struggle with sugar?
-Think these ideas could help you?
+Think these ideas can help you?